ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 ing off the dirt always to be found in saltand’suger. (snd it Se ee on

 If this recipe is properly tried, it will never be aban- tried three times without a therefore think
 doned.
-There is none that surpasses it, if so good.— | the remed, b
+There is none that surpasses it, if so good.— | the remed, be
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_maine-farmer_1866-01-04_34_4%2Fsim_maine-farmer_1866-01-04_34_4_jp2.zip%2Fsim_maine-farmer_1866-01-04_34_4_jp2%2Fsim_maine-farmer_1866-01-04_34_4_0000.jp2/pct:66.756896,92.505395,25.032225,4.169119/600,/0/default.jpg"/>
 </td>